 The many lives that live, endure, persevere and fail in the cities we inhabit — cities that sits on fault lines, both geographically as well as metaphorically with the weight of the past, as well as the ongoing political, social, economical, and ecological strifes.

 While several screens make a montage of dancers in different rooms of the “home”, other screens reveal Istanbul and its many facets; the sea, the sky, extreme crowd, traffic jam, nighttime — movement.
+And what cuts through the traffic, the suffocating crowd, the incessant noise, is the dance that perseveres in several screens for dance allows us to keep moving, and being in movement is being alive.

 Film stills and exhibition stills from “Rewinding Internationalism” curated by Nick Aikens at Van Abbemuseum.